Getting Started

 1. Build using the vendored conda recipe

-conda build conda-recipe -c intel -c conda-forge
+conda build conda-recipe -c conda-forge

 1. Install the conda package